Shelrothman/thisdegree/webapp/docs/notes.md

 <div style={{ display: actorA && actorB ? 'block' : 'none' }} />
 ```
 instead of refs
+yea wow this is a good lesson for me... this is how we can keep these components PURE.. only doing or reading like one thing..
+the ```formState thing```... that makes sense now

 - dpmt worry about organizing and modularizing and stuff to all the files... get something like in and then work on optomizing and cleanign up and stuff